 - Baking soda (also called sodium bicarbonate)

 Try to avoid products with more than 200 mg of sodium per serving.
 And be sure you know how many servings are in a package — that information is also on the Nutrition Facts label.

-The supermarket is full of foods labeled "reduced sodium" or "light in sodium."
+The supermarket is full of foods labeled reduced sodium or light in sodium.
 But don't assume that means they're low in sodium.
-For example, a can of chicken noodle soup that claims to have 25 percent less sodium still has a whopping 524 mg in 1 cup.
-It's only lower in salt compared with regular chicken noodle soup, which has more than 790 mg of sodium in a cup.
+For example, a can of chicken noodle soup that claims to have 25% less sodium still has a whopping 524 mg in 1 cup.
+It's only lower in sodium compared with regular chicken noodle soup, which has more than 790 mg of sodium in a cup.